There are two types of LPA:

 Anybody who is over 18 and understands what they are signing, when making an LPA.

-This type of LPA allows your attorney to deal with your financial affairs, for example to pay your bills, sell your property or investments and operate your bank accounts.
-Unless you specify otherwise in your LPA, your attorney can use your LPA while you still have capacity to make financial decisions yourself.
+This type of LPA allows your attorney to deal with your financial affairs.
+For example: to pay your bills, sell your property or investments and operate your bank accounts.
+Unless you specify otherwise in your LPA, your attorney can use your LPA even though you still have capacity to make financial decisions yourself.
 If you allow your attorney to make decisions before you have lost mental capacity, it does not mean that they automatically take all financial decisions for you, it just means that they can take these decisions if you allow them to at the time.
 This can be helpful if you are unwell or on holiday for an extended period of time.